Pumpk1nCraft/Animaverse/README.md

 > ABOUT GAME:

-Ethoverse is a game based on Ethobot content, made for Ethobot community.
+Animaverse is a game based on machinima creators content for the machinima creators community

 > COMMUNITY TUTORIALS: